-It’s impossible to come to Fredericksburg during the season and not see the giant Community Christmas Tree and the town’s most popular attraction–the 26-foot tall traditional German Christmas pyramid complete with moving wooden figures and a spinning windmill.
+It’s impossible to come to Fredericksburg during the season and not see the giant Community Christmas Tree and the town’s most popular attraction–the traditional German Christmas pyramid.
+The 26-foot tall structure is complete with moving wooden figures and a spinning windmill, a reflection of Fredericksburg’s German heritage.
 Make a beeline here for the ceremony or visit after dark to see the decorations in their shimmering glory.

 In addition to the formal light display, the storefronts along Main Street are lit up for the season.
 Take a stroll after dinner to see the creative displays.

 From November 28 through December 23, 40+ wineries in Fredericksburg participate in the Christmas Wine Affair.
 A digital passport gets you free wine tastings and discounts on bottles at some of the best vineyards in the area.